-The portrayal evolved over the history of So, it started out really violent.
-By the 50s and 60s, you start to see -- with men I should say, not with the portrayal of Indigenous women in westerns. remains pretty much straight all the way through.
-The men do change from bloodthirsty savages to more noble savages.
-The nobility, of course, though is always tied into our ultimate demise.
-The nobility is our -- the fact that we will fight even knowing that we are ultimately doomed, that is always the framework within the way that nobility is positioned.
-And, I would say the western as a genre has been incredibly hurtful to Indigenous peoples.
-I would suggest that American domestic and foreign policy still is influenced by the teachings that the westerns have given them and empowered them as an imperialist state.
+The portrayal evolved over the history of 3 4 the western.
+So, it started out really violent.
+By the 50s and 60s, you start to see -- with men I should say, not 5 6 with the portrayal of Indigenous women in westerns.
+That remains pretty much straight all the way through.
+The men 7 do change from bloodthirsty savages to more noble savages.
+8 9 The nobility, of course, though is always tied into our ultimate demise.
+The nobility is our -- the fact that we 10 will fight even knowing that we are ultimately doomed, that 11 12 is always the framework within the way that nobility is positioned.
+And, I would say the western as a genre has 13 been incredibly hurtful to Indigenous peoples.
+14 I would 15 suggest that American domestic and foreign policy still is influenced by the teachings that the westerns have given 16 17 them and empowered them as an imperialist state.

-And, Canada, we had a slightly different tradition.
-They wouldn't exactly be called westerns.
-They would be, what might be called, adventure films, they were more woodland settings, but they told essentially the same story.
-You would typically see depictions of the RCMP as saviours within them.
-And, typically, they were fraught with the same sort of misrepresentations as their American counterparts.
+18 And, Canada, we had a slightly different They wouldn't exactly be called westerns.
+19 tradition.
+They would be, what might be called, adventure films, they were 20 21 more woodland settings, but they told essentially the same story.
+You would typically see depictions of the RCMP as 22 saviours within them.
+And, typically, they were fraught 23 with the same sort of misrepresentations as their American 24 25 counterparts.

-1 And, I should state that before we had 2 really functional cinema in Canada, so pre-dating say 3 and I mean feature length cinema, not documentary films.
-4 So, pre-dating, say, 1960.
-A lot of those productions were 5 actually American made.
-They were American studio 6 productions that came to Canada and shot here with American 7 stars, but they weren't actually Canadian films.
-They were 8 just set in Canada.
+And, I should state that before we had 1 really functional cinema in Canada, so pre-dating say --2 and I mean feature length cinema, not documentary films.
+3 So, pre-dating, say, 1960.
+A lot of those productions were 4 actually American made.
+They were American studio 5 6 productions that came to Canada and shot here with American stars, but they weren't actually Canadian films.
+They were 7 just set in Canada.
 So, yes.
+That's...
+8

-That's 9 MS. CHRISTA BIG CANOE: No, that's great.
+9 MS. CHRISTA BIG CANOE: No, that's great.
 10 Thank you.
 There's a couple of follow up questions though.
 11 One of the comments you just made is, you know, the 12 portrayal of Indigenous women was straight through.
 And, 13 you know, thinking of the Disney Pocahontas, let's talk for 14 a moment about the icon of princess.

-15 And, often these stories, as they did evolve 16 in the western, when there was a romantic interest, it was 17 almost always between a non-Indigenous hero and an Indian, 18 pardon the expression, squaw, or, you know, an untameable 19 woman, but the goal part of the goal was to tame her and 20 make her somehow part of his culture.
-Can we talk a little 21 bit about, sort of, the evolution of the princess icon?
-22 MR. JESSE WENTE: Yes, the princess icon has 23 actually not evolved.
-I would say it's remained 24 essentially the same, including up to very recent 25 depictions.
-I mean, the whole notion of, of course, Indian
+And, often these stories, as they did evolve in the western, when there was a romantic interest, it was almost always between a non-Indigenous hero and an Indian, pardon the expression, squaw, or, you know, an untameable woman, but the goal -- part of the goal was to tame her and make her somehow part of his culture.
+Can we talk a little bit about, sort of, the evolution of the princess icon?

+MR. JESSE WENTE: Yes, the princess icon has actually not evolved.
+I would say it's remained essentially the same, including up to very recent depictions.
+I mean, the whole notion of, of course, Indian princess is a misnomer to start with.
+That sort of standing does not really exist in most Indigenous nations.
+It's a projection, again a colonial projection of that position in our societies.